BackupTheBerlios/soopa/modulos2.2x/articles/docs/README.txt

 4) Installation

-Please see the INSTALL.txt text file.
+Por Favor see the INSTALL.txt text file.

 5) Contact the author

 You can contact Andrew Mills at ajmills@sirium.net.
-Please only use this address to contact me regarding the Articles module - send anything Xoops related to the Xoops people or community at http://www.xoops.org .
+Por Favor only use this address to contact me regarding the Articles module - send anything Xoops related to the Xoops people or community at http://www.xoops.org .
 If you send it to me, I will ignore it.